IceSmash2/manangos-TipBot/README.md

-This will allow the bot to look for !Manangos commands and respond to posts in that subreddit.
+This will allow the bot to look for !Mango commands and respond to posts in that subreddit.